wunderwuzzi23/blog/content/posts/2020/shadowbunny-virtual-machine-red-teaming-technique.md

 Hyper-V ships out of box with Windows and if not enabled, can easily be enabled via:

-`Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V –All` or `DISM /Online /Enable-Feature /All /FeatureName:Microsoft-Hyper-V`  - notice a reboot is required for Hyper-V.
+`Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V –All` or `DISM /Online /Enable-Feature /All /FeatureName:Microsoft-Hyper-V`.

 Notice: This requires a reboot of the machine.